A Quick Overview of The Pressure Washing Business

 - The amount of pressure the washer has is also important.
 The higher the psi (pounds per square inch), the harder the water will come out of the hose, which will make the work quicker and more effective.

 - Even though you may have a small operation, you are still running a business.
-You want to make sure you get the business insurance coverage to cover you in case of an accident, or damage caused because of your service.
+You want to make sure you get the business insurance coverage to cover you in case of an accident or damage caused by your service.
 One incident can easily put you out of business if you don’t have the right insurance.

 Type of Customers: